-Toll Trips per week (avg/max): 15,918/19,493
+Toll trips per week (avg.):17,500Revenue per week (avg.):\$20,000

-Revenue per week (avg/max): \$12,484/\$15,613

-Average toll per trip: \$0.80
+Toll per trip (avg.): \$1.10

-Pre - Implementation Funds Awarded: 2004 Anticipated Completion Date: 2007
+Pre -Implementation Funds Awarded: 2004 Project Implemented: 2005 Additional Pre-Implementation Funds Awarded: June 2005 Anticipted Study Completion Date: 2007

-April - June 2006 Update: Preliminary analysis has been conducted of park-and-ride facility utilization and an assessment of future service and needs.
+July - September 2006 Update: Phase II planning for I-394 MnPASS is underway.
+Planning includes facility design concepts, land use and urban design analysis, transit advantages, and outreach and education.
+The Team conducted preliminary analysis of park-and-ride facility utilization and an assessment of future service needs.
 SRF Consulting has been retained to conduct preliminary design and engineering for lane and interchange improvements in the corridor.
-The Center for Changing Landscapes at the University of Minnesota has been hired to conduct community land use and urban design analysis.
-An RFP has been solicited for planning and analysis of transit advantages in the corridor.
-An award is expected by September 2006.
+MnDOT hired the Center for Changing Landscapes at the University of Minnesota to conduct community land use and urban design analysis.
+The Team solicited a request for proposals for planning and analysis of transit advantages in the corridor and intends to award a contract in October 2006.
+Work is currently underway to assemble a corridor advisory committee to guide the technical, land use and transit advantages work.

-For More Information Contact: Ken Buckeye, Program Manager Value Pricing (651) 296-1606, e-mail: kenneth.buckeye@dot.state.mn.us
+For More Information Contact: Ken Buckeye, Program Manager Value Pricing (651) 296-1606, e-mail: kenneth.buckeye@dot.state.mn.us.

-TEXAS: HOT Lanes on Two Radial Corridors in Houston (I-10 and US 290)
+TEXAS: HOT Lanes on I-10 and US 290 in Houston